 Reading Lolita in Tehran: A Story of Love, Books and Revolution

-I don't know about you, but to me, it is a country shrouded in mystery.
+Iran seems to have leaped onto the "must-see" lists of many travelers worldwide.
+I don't know about you, but it is a country shrouded in mystery to me.
 I don't know much about the people or the history.
-It's a situation that needs to be rectified, stat.
+It's a situation that needs to be rectified.

 I had vaguely heard of Reading Lolita in Tehran, being a big fan of Nabokov's most infamous novel.
 I flicked through the pages of this book on a whim one day, and it sucked me straight in.

 Iran in the 1990s is a world that will come across as so foreign, so alien to anyone who hails from the western world.
-I was equal parts intrigued and infuriated as I dove deeper and deeper into the pages of this book.
+I was equally intrigued and infuriated as I dove deeper and deeper into the pages of this book.

-For those who are unfamiliar with this story, it is a memoir written by Iranian professor Azar Nafisi.
-After having been either expelled or voluntarily leaving three universities in Tehran, she picks seven of her best students, inviting them to come to her home every week to discuss books.
+For those unfamiliar with this story, it is a memoir by Iranian professor Azar Nafisi.
+After being either expelled or voluntarily leaving three universities in Tehran, she picks seven of her best students and invites them to her home every week to discuss books.

 In this literary environment, they find an escape from the reality that is imposed on them by Iran's radical government - where women are seen as a threat to morality and treated accordingly.

-Nafisi is that rare kind of a teacher – one that believes in and supports her students.
-She encourages them not only to look to these classics of Western literature to find some sense within the world they inhabit but to look at and find peace deep inside themselves.
+Nafisi is a rare kind of teacher—one who believes in and supports her students.
+She encourages them to look to these classics of Western literature to find some sense within the world they inhabit and to look at and find peace deep inside themselves.

 Vague Direction

-He puts his life on hold – quitting his job and selling almost everything he owns, to head to North America.
-Here, he embarks upon a year-long journey around the USA and Canada on a bike he scored for £150 pounds off eBay, without any prior training.
+He puts his life on hold - quitting his job and selling almost everything he owns, to head to North America.
+Here, he embarks upon a year-long journey around the USA and Canada on a bike he scored for £150 off eBay without prior training.

 He meets all sorts of personality types along the way, rolls through constant mechanical traumas with his bike and suffers a series of exhilarating highs and all-time lows (“It’s this weird way of life where nothing is moderate.
 It’s great or it’s shit.
 Rarely, it’s in between.”).